edcarp/2020-02-12-edinburgh-dc-social-sciences/feed-back.md

 - delivery of workshop might be missing some of the reasons of why they work
 - also, instructor seems very knowledgeable but sounds a bit insecure
 - it was not that clear how to open a dataset

+# Feebback (Spreadsheets and OpenRefine) 12.2.2020

+NB: 4 participants only

+keep:
+ + great explanation of useful software